suchmememanyskill/CssLoader-ThemeDb/README.md

 - [ ] I am the original author of this theme.
 - [ ] I am not bundling a part of another theme with my theme, to encourage mixing and matching themes
 - [ ] I marked my theme target appropriately, and made sure my theme only themes the part it says it does
-    - [ ] If this is a keyboard theme, this theme gets applied to the default keyboard
+    - [ ] If this is a Keyboard theme, this theme gets applied to the default keyboard
+    - [ ] If this is a System-Wide theme, this theme does not bundle a keyboard theme
 - [ ] I have verified that my theme works properly on the latest versions of SteamOS, decky-loader and SDH-CssLoader.

 ### Steps to submit a theme